AlexGraikos/food_volume_estimation/README.md

 using deep learning monocular depth estimation techniques.

 ## Todo
+- Verity network and loss functions w/ tests.
-- Decide upon pose network implementation
+- Decide upon pose network implementation.
-- Run tests to verify that everything is working
+- Finalize EPIC-Kitchens preprocessing utilities.
+Network seems to be unable to learn from this dataset due to insufficient camera movement/non-rigid object movement between frames.
-- Add discriminator network (pose as conditional input?)
+- NEXT STEP: [GAN] Add discriminator network (pose as conditional input?).

 ## Done
-- Created test script for project.py
-- Added smoothness loss
-- Cleaned up code
-- Network seems to be learning depth with lr=10^(-4)
+- Network seems to be learning effectively on KITTI
+- Fixed some issues with losses.
+- Cleaned up code (data utils and tests).